 Rent cap regulations can have serious financial implications for property owners and real estate investors.
 Rent control may discourage builders and investors from creating new housing, contributing to the high demand and homelessness problems.

 It might also become harder to sell your rental unit because buyers will consider the caps in rent increases in their purchase decision.
 If you took out a loan with a bank to cover your investment, the rent cap may limit your income so that it is harder to pay that loan off.
 Many property owners will likely turn to property management companies to help them navigate the new legislation.

 A range of new tenant-landlord laws came into effect this year, known as the Tenant Relief Act of 2019.

 It’s important to be aware of how any new law affects real estate investors.

-Just Cause: When a tenant has lived in a unit for more than a year, their tenancy can’t be ended without “just cause.”
+Just Cause: When a renter has lived in a unit for more than a year, their tenancy can’t be ended without “just cause.”
 If just cause isn’t provided, the landlord may even be responsible for paying the tenant the amount of a month of rent to help with relocation costs.

-Tenant Relief Act Exceptions: The Tenant Relief Act (also known as AB 1482) does not apply to single family residents, condos, or townhouses as long as the owner isn’t an investment trust, corporation, or an LLC with corporate members.
+Tenant Relief Act Exceptions: The Tenant Relief Act (also known as AB 1482) does not apply to single-family residents, condos, or townhouses as long as the owner isn’t an investment trust, corporation, or an LLC with corporate members.